 Bluesky

-I am on the academic job market this fall!
+I am on the academic job market!
 Feel free to reach out if you’re interested in my research or have relevant openings to share.

 Rising Star in EECS (MIT), 2024